-&lt;sup>2 Ministerial Guidelines (p.
+1 Ministerial Guidelines (p.
 14).

-&lt;sup>3 Effects include direct, indirect, combined, short and long-term, beneficial and adverse effects.
+2 Effects include direct, indirect, combined, cumulative, short and long-term, beneficial and adverse effects.

-- issues raised and suggestions made by stakeholders or members of the public, NELA's responses to these issues and an outline of community engagement during project implementation; - appropriately detailed assessments of potential effects of the project on environmental assets and values, relative to the "no project" scenario; - intended measures for avoiding, minimising, managing and monitoring effects; - any proposed offset measures where avoidance and mitigation measures will not adequately address effects on environmental values; - predictions of residual effects of the project assuming implementation of proposed environmental management measures; - evaluation of the implications of the project for the implementation of applicable legislation and policy (see Section 3.6), including the principles and objectives of ecologically sustainable development and environmental protection; and - a description of the environmental performance framework including any proposed environmental performance requirements (EPRs).
+- a description of the entire project, including its objectives, key elements, associated requirements for new infrastructure and use of existing infrastructure (see Section 3.3); - a description of relevant alternatives (see Section 3.5); - an outline of the approvals required for the project to proceed; - a description of the method used to identify and assess environmental effects of the project; - descriptions of the existing environment and future climate change scenarios, where this is relevant to the assessment of potential effects; - issues raised and suggestions made by stakeholders or members of the public, NELA's design, construction or other responses to these issues and an outline of community engagement during project implementation; - appropriately detailed assessments of potential effects of the project on environmental assets and values, relative to the "no project" scenario; - intended measures for avoiding, minimising, managing and monitoring effects; - any proposed offset measures where avoidance and mitigation measures will not adequately address effects on environmental values; - predictions of residual effects of the project assuming implementation of proposed environmental management measures; - evaluation of the project against applicable legislation and policy (see Section 3.6), including the principles and objectives of ecologically sustainable development and environmental protection; and - a description of the environmental management framework (EMF) for managing the environmental effects and reducing risk.
+The EMF can include proposed environmental performance requirements (EPRs)3 that define project-wide environmental outcomes.